Asian hornet: Timeline of spread across Europe

+New Zealand

+In 2025 in Auckland, New Zealand nests, queens and males have been found.
+The first detections were of two "old and slow" males found in winter in the suburbs of Grafton and Albany.
+On 17 October, a queen was found in Glenfield, in the process of building a nest.
+The public were encouraged to look out for the hornets, and by 12 December, 36 confirmed queen hornets had been found, with many in the process of nest-building.
+On the 11 December, the watch zone was extended from 5km around Glenfield and Birkdale, to 11km.
+By mid May 2026 132 nests had been located and destroyed.
+Elements of the biosecurity response include a public education campaign, a variety of traps and lures, electronic tracking of worker hornets, and ground surveys and property inspections by Biosecurity New Zealand.
+Environmental DNA was also trialed for tracking the invasive hornets.

+Algeria

+In Algeria, the Asian hornet (Vespa velutina) was recorded for the first time in September 2025 in the commune of Birkhadem, located in the province of Algiers.
+A single adult specimen was collected on 16 September 2025 in a garden.
+This observation constitutes the first record of the species in Algeria and extends its distribution range to North Africa.
+It highlights the need for early surveillance and the implementation of control measures to limit its establishment and spread.

 Biocontrol

 Biocontrol of Vespa velutina has been attempted using Sarracenia purpurea - the purple pitcher plant.
 Pitcher plants are natural bottle traps.
 Both of these are invasives in France and pitchers were found to be naturally catching hornets, and so were investigated as a biocontrol.
 However Sarracenia purpurea has been judged too unselective to use after closer study.
 The endoparasitic fly Conops vesicularis has been found to attack V. velutina queens in France, preventing the affected queens from establishing colonies.
-In South Korea, two species of Xenos (Strepsiptera) have been found to parasitize the yellow-legged hornet.
+In South Korea, two species of Xenos (Strepsiptera) have been found to parasitise the yellow-legged hornet.
 Scientists in Spain found a European honey buzzard had predated on hornets as soon as they reached its territory, showcasing the potential of this predatory bird as a way to mitigate the invasion.

-Human consumption
+Larvae as human food

 According to a 2020 study in Korea, the larvae of Vespa velutina could be a potential food source, similar to the larvae of the Asian giant hornet (Vespa mandarinia), which are a Japanese delicacy.